pierrechevallier/chevallier-cz/content/posts/wedding.md

 More details: [at the food contribution page](/food-contrib)

 Otherwise, food, beer, wine and soft drinks will be taken care of.
-And coffee will be provided in the café one floor above us.

 ## “Celebration?
 And music?!”